Andy4495/emulator-8-bit/README.md

     - Fetch and decode instruction
     - Execute instruction
     - Display machine state (depending on configuration and menu choice)
-    - Continue Loop until breakpoint reached
+    - Continue loop until breakpoint or HALT reached

 ### Defining the CPU